VPN vs Tor vs dVPN - What are the real differences?

 Anyone can download and install Tor browser to connect to the internet (similar to any other browser).

-However, browsing is slow (as all your traffic has to pass through numerous nodes first).
-Its practical usability suffers (e.g. not being able to unblock media content) but this drawback is the exchange for better anonymity.
+However, browsing is quite slow (as all your traffic has to pass through numerous nodes first).
+Its practical usability suffers (e.g. not being able to unlock media content) but this drawback is the exchange for better anonymity and protection.
+A Tor relay must be able to host a minimum of 100 GByte of outbound/inbound traffic per month.

-Some VPNs have smart algorithms which automatically select the best server for you based on location, loads, or your special requirements.
+Many VPN services offer apps or browser extensions for instant security.
+Some VPNs have features such as smart algorithms that can automatically choose the best server for you based on location, time, or your special requirements.

-Centralised VPN apps are also easier to use, allow convenient payment methods (eg. via credit card) and have 24/7 user support.
+You can use a VPN because they’re easier to navigate, allow convenient payment methods (eg. via credit card) and have 24/7 user support.
+However, they may slow down your speed and don’t always have unlimited streaming options.

 As with most P2P infrastructure, the more participants which join the network, the stronger and more robust it becomes.